Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 There are a set of shared options which are used for every sub-command.
 These options must be specified after the command and sub-command.
 These are:
 ```
   -y, --yes                       Assume yes for all confirmation prompts
   -v, --verbose                   Verbose output
-  --configdir TEXT    Configuration directory where all configuration files
+  --configdir TEXT                Configuration directory where all
-                      can be found.
-Each json config file must be named
+                                  configuration files can be found.
+Each json
+                                  config file must be named exactly the same
-                      exactly the same as the regular switch option, e.g.,
+                                  as the regular switch option, e.g.,
                                   pool.json for --pool.
-Individually specified config
+Individually specified
-                      options take precedence over this option.
+                                  config options take precedence over this
+                                  option.
   --credentials TEXT              Credentials json config file
   --config TEXT                   Global json config file
   --pool TEXT                     Pool json config file
   --jobs TEXT                     Jobs json config file
+  --keyvault-uri TEXT             Azure KeyVault URI
+  --keyvault-credentials-secret-id TEXT
+                                  Azure KeyVault credentials secret id
+  --aad-directory-id TEXT         Azure Active Directory directory (tenant) id
+  --aad-application-id TEXT       Azure Active Directory application (client)
+                                  id
+  --aad-auth-key TEXT             Azure Active Directory authentication key
+  --aad-user TEXT                 Azure Active Directory user
+  --aad-password TEXT             Azure Active Directory password
 ```
+* `-y` or `--yes` is to assume yes for all confirmation prompts
+* `-v` or `--verbose` is for verbose output
 * `--configdir path` can be used instead of the individual config switches below if all configuration json files are in one directory and named after their switch.
 For example, if you have a directory named `config` and under that directory you have the files `credentials.json`, `config.json`, `pool.json` and `jobs.json`, then you can use this argument instead of the
 following:
-  * `--credentials path/to/credentials.json` is required for all actions.
+  * `--credentials path/to/credentials.json` is required for all actions except for a select few `keyvault` commands.
   * `--config path/to/config.json` is required for all actions.
   * `--pool path/to/pool.json` is required for most actions.
   * `--jobs path/to/jobs.json` is required for job-related actions.
-* `-v` or `--verbose` is for verbose output
-* `-y` or `--yes` is to assume yes for all confirmation prompts
+* `--keyvault-uri` is required for all `keyvault` commands.
+* `--keyvault-credentials-secret-id` is required if utilizing a credentials json stored in Azure KeyVault
+* `--aad-directory-id` is the Active Directory Directory Id (or Tenant Id)
+* `--aad-application-id` is the Active Directory Application Id (or Client Id)
+* `--aad-auth-key` is the authentication key for the application (or client)
+* `--aad-user` is the Azure Active Directory user
+* `--aad-password` is the Azure Active Directory password for the user

+Note that only one of Active Directory Service Principal or User/Password can be specified at once, i.e., `--aad-directory-id`, `--aad-application-id`, `--aad-auth-key` options are mutually exclusive from `--aad-user` and `--aad-password`.

-Note that all of the configuration options regarding JSON files can be specified as environment variables instead:
+Note that the following options can be specified as environment variables
+instead:
 * `SHIPYARD_CONFIGDIR` in lieu of `--configdir`
 * `SHIPYARD_CREDENTIALS_JSON` in lieu of `--credentials`
 * `SHIPYARD_CONFIG_JSON` in lieu of `--config`
 * `SHIPYARD_POOL_JSON` in lieu of `--pool`
 * `SHIPYARD_JOBS_JSON` in lieu of `--jobs`
+* `SHIPYARD_KEYVAULT_URI` in lieu of `--keyvault-uri`
+* `SHIPYARD_KEYVAULT_CREDENTIALS_SECRET_ID` in lieu of
+`--keyvault-credentials-secret-id`
+* `SHIPYARD_AAD_DIRECTORY_ID` in lieu of `--aad-directory-id`
+* `SHIPYARD_AAD_APPLICATION_ID` in lieu of `--aad-application-id`
+* `SHIPYARD_AAD_AUTH_KEY` in lieu of `--aad-auth-key`
+* `SHIPYARD_AAD_USER` in lieu of `--aad-user`
+* `SHIPYARD_AAD_PASSWORD` in lieu of `--aad-password`

 ## Commands
 `shipyard` (and `shipyard.py`) script contains the following top-level
 commands:
 ```
   cert      Certificate actions
   data      Data actions
   jobs      Jobs actions
+  keyvault  KeyVault actions
   pool      Pool actions
   storage   Storage actions
 ```
 * `cert` commands deal with certificates to be used with Azure Batch
 * `data` commands deal with data ingress and egress from Azure
 * `jobs` commands deal with Azure Batch jobs and tasks
+* `keyvault` commands deal with Azure KeyVault secrets for use with Batch Shipyard
 * `pool` commands deal with Azure Batch pools
 * `storage` commands deal with Batch Shipyard metadata on Azure Storage